theapache64/git-do-not-ignore/README.md

 # git-do-not-ignore
-A simple console application to generate .gitignore rule to **not to ignore** a file
+A application to generate .gitignore rule to **not to ignore** a file

 ### What?